Open-EO/openeo-grassgis-driver/docs/index.rst

 1. Deploy the openEO GRASS GIS driver locally:

     1. Create directory that should contain the code and the virtual environment and switch the environment.
-       It is preferred to run the openEO GRaaS wrapper in a virtual python environment:
+       It is preferred to run the openEO Actinia Core wrapper in a virtual python environment:

        .. code-block:: bash